Password: Password reuse

 It is common practice amongst computer users to reuse the same password on multiple sites.
 This presents a substantial security risk, because an attacker needs to only compromise a single site in order to gain access to other sites the victim uses.
 This problem is exacerbated by also reusing usernames, and by websites requiring email logins, as it makes it easier for an attacker to track a single user across multiple sites.
 Password reuse can be avoided or minimized by using mnemonic techniques, writing passwords down on paper, or using a password manager.

 It has been argued by Redmond researchers Dinei Florencio and Cormac Herley, together with Paul C. van Oorschot of Carleton University, Canada, that password reuse is inevitable, and that users should reuse passwords for low-security websites (which contain little personal data and no financial information, for example) and instead focus their efforts on remembering long, complex passwords for a few important accounts, such as bank accounts.
-Similar arguments were made by Forbes in not change passwords as often as many "experts" advise, due to the same limitations in human memory.
+Similar arguments were made by Forbes in not change passwords as often as some "experts" advise, due to the same limitations in human memory.

 Writing down passwords on paper

-Historically, many security experts asked people to memorize their passwords: "Never write down a password".
-More recently, many security experts such as Bruce Schneier recommend that people use passwords that are too complicated to memorize, write them down on paper, and keep them in a wallet.
+Historically, multiple security experts asked people to memorize their passwords: "Never write down a password".
+More recently, multiple security experts such as Bruce Schneier recommend that people use passwords that are too complicated to memorize, write them down on paper, and keep them in a wallet.

-Password manager software can also store passwords relatively safely, in an encrypted file sealed with a single master password.
+Password management software can also store passwords relatively safely, in an encrypted file sealed with a single master password.

 After death

-According to a survey by the University of London, one in ten people are now leaving their passwords in their wills to pass on this important information when they die.
-One-third of people, according to the poll, agree that their password-protected data is important enough to pass on in their will.
+To facilitate estate administration, it is helpful for people to provide a mechanism for their passwords to be communicated to the persons who will administer their affairs in the event of their death.
+Should a record of accounts and passwords be prepared, care must be taken to ensure that the records are secure, to prevent theft or fraud.